 Estrogen has a direct effect on the physiology of our skin cells.
-It can increase hydration and elasticity while reducing the appearance of wrinkles, which is why hormonal therapies are a viable option for the management and treatment of dry, itchy skin (known as estrogen-deficient skin, or EDS).
+It can increase hydration and elasticity while reducing the appearance of wrinkles, which is why hormonal therapies are a viable option for the management and treatment of dry, itchy, and estrogen-deficient skin.

 However, studies on the use of hormonal estrogen for skin health have focused on topical applications only.
 With concerns around the safety of topical estradiol, more research is needed to support its use.

 For more information, refer to our complete guide to hormone replacement therapy (HRT).

 We’re always keeping an eye out on emerging research and the latest clinical studies.
 Subscribe to our weekly Elektra Digest for the latest, science-based info direct to your inbox.
 Something work well for you that’s not listed here?
 We want to hear it!
 Shoot us a note at [email protected] (We’re human, promise.)

 If you live in a dry climate or a place with long winters, keep a humidifier handy to help ease the symptoms of dry skin and irritation.
 There are miniature models to fit right on your desk, larger ones for entire rooms/apartments, and even silent ones that won’t disrupt your sleep.

 Disclaimer: This information is for general educational purposes, and should not be used as a substitute for medical advice, diagnosis or treatment of any health condition or problem.